syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Syncfusion-Project-Templates.md

 > The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) project templates are available from v16.2.0.41.

-The following steps is used to create the **Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web Application** through the **Visual Studio Project Template**.
+The following steps are used to create the **Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web Application** through the **Visual Studio Project Template**.

-> Before use the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Template, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/download-and-installation) help topic.
+> Before using the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Template, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** is installed or not in Visual Studio Extension Manager by clicking **Extensions > Manage Extensions > Installed** for Visual Studio 2022 or later.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.syncfusion.com/extension/aspnetcore-essentialjs2-extension/visual-studio/download-and-installation) help topic.

 1. To create the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) project, follow either one of the options below: